-It’s been conventional wisdom that sleep is hugely important and its benefits have been noted long ago, but recently, some scientific studies have been done and the corporate world has taken notice.
+It’s been conventional wisdom that sleeps is hugely important and its benefits have been noted long ago, but recently, some scientific studies have been done and the corporate world has taken notice.

-A Harvard and Hult sleep study have both found that many working people are regularly sleep deprived and that this deprivation becomes worse the higher the position of the subject.
-With in mind, let us take a look at some of the tangible consequences.
+A Harvard and Hult sleep study has both found that many working people are regularly sleep-deprived and that this deprivation becomes worse the higher the position of the subject.
+With this in mind, let us take a look at some of the tangible consequences.

 Effects of Sleep on The Bottom Line

 Your own personal experience is likely to be a very clear and persuasive indicator of the information in this paragraph.
 While operating under a lack of sleep, the first symptom is grogginess or lethargy.

 This directly affects focus and performance, especially in terms of volume.
 It is immediately clear how both the employer and the employee lose when this occurs.